 This paint helps you ditch parking rugs and move the chairs and tables whenever you want.
 You do not have to go through the misery of trying to conceal surface imperfections.

-This long-lasting water-based polyurethane coating withstands UV, intense rain, chilly snow, heavy high traffic, kids, pets, and everything thrown to it without peeling, flaking, or fading.
+This long-lasting water-based polyurethane coating withstands UV, intense rain, chilly snow, heavy high foot traffic, kids, pets, and everything thrown to it without peeling, flaking, or fading.

 You can use it on your furniture and rearrange it as you wish because it won’t scuff.
 The result will look so lovely and cozy that you’ll be tempted to flip the welcome mat.